 HEALTH BENEFITS OF JAMON IBERICO DE BELLOTA

-With regard to calories, 100 grams of Iberico bellota ham provides less than 250 kcal (roughly the same as bread) meaning that, eaten in moderation, it can be included in low-calorie diets.
-It is also an excellent substitute for red meat: 100 grams of ham contains 43 g. of protein.
+With regard to calories, 100 grams of Iberico bellota ham provides less than 250 kcal (roughly the same as bread), meaning that, eaten in moderation, it can be included in low-calorie diets.
+It is also an excellent substitute for red meat: 100 grams of ham contains 43 grams of protein.

 The salt is virtually the only part of the ham that is a little unhealthy.
 To reduce the risk of cardiovascular diseases, the WHO recommends a maximum daily salt intake of 5 grams (even less for children and adolescents), but the global average is twice this amount, lying somewhere between 8 and 11 grams.
 Iberian ham has the lowest salt content of all hams (between 2.5% and 4.5%), followed by Serrano ham (5%), Bayonne ham (5.5%), and Parma ham (5.7%).
 The secret lies in the genetic make-up of the Iberian pig, as its marbled fat and the higher pH levels of its meat prevent the salt from penetrating.
 When compared to other food products, it is on a par with Roquefort cheese or olives, for example.
 Unfortunately, salt is a necessary ingredient in the production of ham, as the meat would rot without it.
 It also acts as a flavour enhancer; a ham with less than 2.5% salt content would taste insipid and even have an unpleasant texture on the palate.